About SpaceCommsKit · Tennessee, USA

 Custom command framework

 Extensible opcode system for CC1110 and Pico.
-Add your own sensors and payloads.
+Add your own payloads.

 Acknowledgements

 This project builds on the extraordinary work of the Planet Labs team who designed and open-sourced the OpenLST radio system.
+Without their generosity in releasing the complete design files, SpaceCommsKit would not exist.
 Special thanks to Henry Hallam, Alex Ray, Rob Zimmerman, Matt Peddie, Bryan Klofas, Ryan Kingsbury, and the full Planet Labs engineering team.

 How We Build